-West Berks West Berkshire.
-Therefore, the plan for waste in Wiltshire could have an effect on the Kennet and Lambourn Floodplain S Floodplain SAC in terms of site locations or travel routes.
-Are the potential impacts of the he Plan likel ly to be significant?
+West Berkshire.
+Therefore, the plan for waste in Wiltshire could have an effect on the Kennet and Lambourn Floodplain SAC in terms of site locations or travel routes.
+Are the potential impacts of the Are the potential impacts of the Plan likely to be significant?
 Alone?
 N No likely significant effects have been identified at the MWLP level.
+Mineral development is considered unlikely to result in leachate/pollutants which would find their way into the water course.
+Given the allocations within the plan and the distance from the SAC this further reduces the potential for any impact on the SAC.
+There are a small number of existing waste sites that fall along the River Lambourn SAC or within the Nutrient Neutrality Catchment Area.
+These sites are 'safeguarded', however, no new/additional development is expected on these sites which would impact on the SAC.
 The SAC is considered less vulnerable as the focus of any waste or mineral developments, should they occur, will be downstream of the SAC itself.
-Risks are considered low as development would be complying with Environment Agency guidelines meaning the chance of leachates escaping is low.
+Furthermore, Rrisks are considered low as development would have to be complying with Environment Agency guidelines meaning the chance of leachates/pollutants escaping is low.
 In combination with other plans/projects?
 N Additional development is proposed for Thatcham and Newbury, however, this is not likely to significantly impact on the SAC as they are located downstream.